samjoshuadud/automation-notion/README.md

-# 🎓 Moodle Assignment Fetcher
+# 🎓 Moodle Assignment Fetcher (Todoist only)

-A powerful, automated system for fetching assignments directly from Moodle and syncing them to Notion and Todoist.
+A powerful, automated system for fetching assignments directly from Moodle and syncing them to Todoist.
 Built with Python and modern web scraping technologies.

 ## ✨ What This System Does

 - **🔍 Direct Moodle Scraping**: Logs into your Moodle account and fetches assignments directly from the course pages
-- **📝 Notion Integration**: Automatically syncs assignments to your Notion database with smart duplicate detection
 - **✅ Todoist Integration**: Creates tasks in Todoist with due dates and course information
 - **🔄 Smart Archiving**: Automatically cleans up completed assignments with configurable retention
 - **🎯 Smart Change Detection**: Detects and updates existing tasks instead of creating duplicates